 Even Disney utilised the D2C model, launching Disney+ to bypass cinema releases, and bringing forward their release of the musical, Hamilton, by a whole year – launching on Disney+ only.

 So what are these challenges that D2C can help businesses overcome?

 Since COVID-19, many businesses have found themselves having to refocus their business models.
 Fast.
-This has been particularly relevant for retailers without an ecommerce offering, or businesses who are primarily B2B.
+This has been particularly relevant for retailers without an e-commerce offering, or businesses that are primarily B2B.

 Changing an entire business model, in a matter or weeks or even days, is by no means an easy feat.
 However, it is something that we have seen many of our customers do to maintain a customer base.

-With most non-essential stores being closed down, and other bricks and mortar shops having their shelves stripped bare, consumers have naturally turned to retailers’ ecommerce offering – resulting in a surge in ecommerce demand for many businesses – often far beyond their capacity.
+With most non-essential stores being closed down, and other brick-and-mortar shops having their shelves stripped bare, consumers have naturally turned to retailers’ e-commerce offerings – resulting in a surge in e-commerce demand for many businesses – often far beyond their capacity.